Frankpromise/aws-code-deploy/README.md

 run aws deploy push — application-name mywebapp — s3-location s3://cd-bucket10/webapp.zip — ignore-hidden-files

-Go to the aws console, you should see this.

 click on mywebapp

 click on create deployment group

-click on create deployment

 leave everything as default and click create deployment